matteocaberlotto/eight-page-bundle/README.md

 # EightPageBundle

-### This is a beta version but all the twig API are in a quite stable state.
+### This is a beta version but all the twig API are in a stable state.

 Supports Symfony 2+ up to 3.3 (symfony 4.0 is in roadmap).
 Just be sure to select the proper version.
 Sorry for the mess in the tagging/versioning, a cleanup is upcoming.
 The Symfony 3.3 branch is ```feature-3.x```.